Hearing loss is commonly considered a degenerative condition caused by aging or prolonged exposure to loud sounds.

 The first group was treated pharmacologically with IV medication trips, and the second received the same medication and was also treated with chiropractic care.

-The chiropractic treatments included local muscles loosening, attacking point, and bilateral pulling of the atlanton-axial joint.
+The chiropractic treatments included loosening local muscles, attacking points, and bilateral pulling of the atlanton-axial joint.

 The group receiving chiropractic care showed remarkably better improvement of symptoms for their sudden hearing loss.

-So, chiropractic care can be an effective supplementary treatment for cervical spine disorder and the resulting sudden hearing loss.
+So, chiropractic care can be an effective supplementary treatment for cervical spine disorder and sudden hearing loss.

 Visit Arrowhead Clinic